ExportImportLifecycleListener framework allows developers to write code

 The concept of listening for export/import and staging events sounds cool, but you may be curious as to why listening for certain events is useful.
 Listening for events can help you know more about your application’s state.
 Suppose you’d like a detailed log of when certain events occur during an import process.
 You could configure a listener to listen for certain import events you’re interested in and print information about those events to your console when they occur.

 Liferay DXP uses this framework by default in several cases.
-For instance, the cache is cleared when a web content import process finishes.
+For instance, Liferay clears the cache when a web content import process finishes.
 To accomplish this, the lifecycle listener framework listens for an event that specifies that a web content import process has completed.
 Once that event occurs, there is an event listener that automatically clears the cache.
-You could implement this sort of functionality yourself for any event.
+You could implement this sort of functionality yourself for any Portal event.
 You can listen for a specific event and then complete an action based on when that event occurs.
 For a list of events you can listen for during Export/Import and Staging processes, see ExportImportLifecycleConstants.

 Some definitions are in order: